Patients with neuroendocrine tumors have more treatment options than ever before.

 Kaveney’s tumors started shrinking after just one dose and have stayed stable since then.
 Kaveney has no symptoms and says she’s thankful to be able to pursue an active lifestyle, complete with a daily walk, yoga and meditation.
 “My liver is functioning normally.
 My doctors say I could live 30 to 40 years with this,” Kaveney says.
 “I am very healthy.
 I like to help other patients.
 I tell them ‘you can live with this — it’s not the end of your life.’”

 PRRT is one of several experimental approaches that is expected to expand the treatment options, and improve the prognosis, for many patients with NETs.
-Coupled with advances in imaging and surgery techniques, a growing selection of targeted drugs approved by the Food and Drug Administration (FDA) are boosting survival times, says James Yao, M.D., a professor in the division of gastrointestinal medical oncology at The University of Texas MD Anderson Cancer Center in Houston.
+Coupled with advances in imaging and surgery techniques, a growing selection of targeted drugs approved by the Food and Drug Administration (FDA) are boosting survival times, says Dr. James Yao, a professor in the division of gastrointestinal medical oncology at The University of Texas MD Anderson Cancer Center in Houston.
 “Before 2011, there were very few FDA-approved treatments for controlling NETs — that has completely changed,” Yao says.
 “Now we have a lot of options available.”

 NETs, which are also called carcinoid tumors, can occur in many parts of the body because they begin in the neuroendocrine cells, which are widely disbursed and responsible for producing hormones.
 NETs occur most commonly in the lungs and gastrointestinal (GI) tract, although they can also appear in the thyroid, adrenal or pituitary glands.
 About 8,000 people in the United States are diagnosed with GI NETs every year and 4,000 with lung NETs, according to the American Society of Clinical Oncology (ASCO).